Court judgments

 When your only income is Centrelink

-Judgment Debt Recovery Act Vic
+Victoria’s Judgment Debt Recovery Act

-In Victoria, section 12 of the Judgment Debt Recovery Act provides that an instalment order will not be made if your income is only Centrelink.
+In Victoria, section 12 of the Judgment Debt Recovery Act provides that an installment order will not be made if your income is only Centrelink.
 This means in effect that a debtor cannot be forced to pay a judgment debt if their sole source of income is Centrelink and they have no significant assets.

 07